vippsas/vipps-developers/test-environment.md

 2. Install the "Vipps MT" app
 3. Open the "Vipps MT" app
-4. Enter the test phone number, that was sent in the welcome email to the email address used in the registration  (please double check before asking for a new test phone number).
+4. Enter the test phone number, that was sent in the welcome email to the email address used in the registration  (please double-check before asking for a new test phone number).
    Your normal Vipps user is not available in the test environment.
 5. On the "Verify your number" screen: Use PIN  `1236`.